Jaha96/interacting_bear/README.md

 2. Ensure you have Flutter installed.
 If not, you can download it from the official Flutter website.
 3. Navigate to the project directory in your terminal.
 4. Run `flutter pub get` to install the required dependencies.
-5. To generate Riverpod codes, run `flutter pub run build_runner watch -d`.
+5. Replace `.env.example` filename into `.env` and update your OpenAI API, Google Cloud API credentials
-6. Replace `.env.example` filename into `.env` and update your OpenAI API credentials
+6. To generate Riverpod, .ENV codes, run `flutter pub run build_runner watch -d`.

 ## Features

 - Cute and interactive polar bear character with various animations like hearing, waving, and talking.
-- Real-time speech recognition using AWS Polly for accurate and seamless user interactions.
+- Real-time text to speech using [Google Cloud Text-to-Speech AI](https://cloud.google.com/text-to-speech) for accurate and seamless user interactions.
 - Rive animations for smooth and resource-efficient character movements.
 - Riverpod state management to ensure a clean and organized codebase.
 - Chat GPT for generating interesting and random responses, adding an element of surprise for kids.